LucasAlexandreBez/Pseudocode_EN_PT/README.md

 Example:
 ```
 If the number from x is equals 8
-    DecremGBt x
+    Decrement x
-If not thGB
+If not then
-    IncremGBt x
+    Increment x
 End If
 ```